© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Saxon town: primary school grounds, Hilary Road is a scheduled monument protected by Historic England under reference 1003938.
 View the official record →

-The Site of Saxon town: primary school grounds, Hilary Road is a designated ancient monument in Suffolk comprising the remains of an early medieval settlement.
+The Site of Saxon town is a scheduled ancient monument located on the primary school grounds at Hilary Road in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003938.

 Site of Saxon town: primary school grounds, Hilary Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003938.